Baptism is not something you do for yourself, it's done for you by friends and mentors,

 I agreed, in preparing for my water baptism, to be identified with Jesus Christ in His death, burial and resurrection.

-For Fifty-six years now I have lived a new life “in Christ.”
+For Fifty-nine years now I have lived a new life “in Christ.”
 Looking back, some small fraction of my life has surely been lived “in Christ.”
 But sadly I can look back on many wasted years, many years walking “in the flesh,” and many years compromising with “the flesh, the world, and the devil,” (the three great enemies of the Christian).

 “Saving me” this far turns out to have been a afar greater undertaking than I ever supposed.
 God has been utterly faithful to keep His promises while I have not.